Design lies at the very heart of organizational communication.

 - Task management so you can assign specific tasks to specific members of your team and track their progress,

-- Powerful workflows that you can design as suits your needs, and
+- Powerful workflows that you can design as suit your needs, and

 - Dynamic forms for collecting data.